Italy And Malta Close Their Ports To Migrant Rescue Ship; Spain Takes It In

 A little more than a week ago, Italy's new interior minister, Matteo Salvini, told a crowd that "Italy and Sicily cannot be Europe's refugee camp" and "the good times for illegals are over," Deutsche Welle reports.

-The closing of Italy's ports to Aquarius represented the first test of the populist government's rhetoric, and Italy stood firm, despite outcry from the European Union and the U.N.
+Closing Italy's ports to Aquarius represented the first test of the populist government's rhetoric, and Italy stood firm, despite outcry from the European Union and the U.N.

 The BBC writes that the treatment of rescue ships is governed by international law: